Claudia Rankine

-Claudia Rankine (/ˈræŋkɪn/; born September 4, 1963) is an American poet, essayist, playwright and the editor of several anthologies.
+Claudia Rankine (/ˈræŋkɪn/; born September 4, 1963) is a Jamaican-American poet, essayist, playwright, and the editor of several anthologies.
 She is the author of five volumes of poetry, two plays and various essays.

 Her book of poetry, Citizen: An American Lyric, won the 2014 Los Angeles Times Book Award, the 2015 National Book Critics Circle Award in Poetry (the first book in the award's history to be nominated in both poetry and criticism), the 2015 Forward Prize for Best Collection, the 2015 Hurston/Wright Legacy Award in Poetry, the 2015 NAACP Image Award in poetry, the 2015 PEN Open Book Award, the 2015 PEN American Center USA Literary Award, the 2015 PEN Oakland-Josephine Miles Literary Award, and the 2015 VIDA Literary Award.
-Citizen was also a finalist for the 2014 National Book Award and the 2015 T.S.
-Eliot Prize.
+Citizen was also a finalist for the 2014 National Book Award and the 2015 T. S. Eliot Prize.
 It is the only poetry book to be a New York Times bestseller in the nonfiction category.

 Rankine's numerous awards and honors include the 2014 Morton Dauwen Zabel Award from the American Academy of Arts and Letters, the 2014 Jackson Poetry Prize, and the 2014 Lannan Foundation Literary Award.
 In 2005, she was awarded the Academy Fellowship for distinguished poetic achievement by the Academy of American Poets.
+In 2013, she was elected a Chancellor of the Academy of American Poets.
 She is a 2016 United States Artist Zell Fellow and a 2016 MacArthur Fellow.
+In 2020, she was elected a Fellow of the American Academy of Arts and Sciences.